jakecfuller/SchoolProjects/Fuller_Jake_Project2/README.txt

 3. The Forgot Password Page

 There are several buttons and elements that include the href element, but do not lead anywhere.
+This is because of the time restriction to complete the project.
-This is because in the original website they do, but for the sake of my project I excluded any web pages that were not made by myself.
+And also because for the sake of my project I excluded any web pages that were not made by myself.